 As we all know, the US borders are still closed because of the Coronavirus, so I obviously couldn’t fly to Orlando.
-Therefore, the start day of my job first got postponed to the end of July, but as July came closer it quickly became clear to me that this wouldn’t work out, either.
+Therefore, the start day of my job at Disney World first got postponed to the end of July, but as July came closer it quickly became clear to me that this wouldn’t work out, either.
 However, the Disney employees with whom I texted remained positive about the situation and already started planning the reopening of the parks.

 And yes, Disney World actually opened again on the 11th and 15th of July!